Wait a second!

 More handpicked essays just for you.

-some information in discrimination in sports
+Some information on discrimination in sports

-gender roles and societal expectation
+Gender roles and societal expectation

 Gender inequality in sports